d0miKuras/MasterBot/README.md

     Deletes the specified autorole from the server.
 The role itself is not deleted but it is no longer given to users on server join.
 E.g. "!delete-autorole role"  will no longer add 'role' to users who join the server after it is called.
     * #### add-autorole:
     Adds the specified role to the list of autoroles.
 After the role is added, it is given to users who join the server.
 E.g. '!add-autorole role" will add 'role' to anyone who joins the server after this command is called.
+    * #### adminchannel:
+    Sets the channel as the admin channel.
+It has to be set up for activity-check features to work.
+E.g. '!adminchannel' sets the channel this is used in as the admin channel; '!adminchannel channel' sets 'channel' as the admin channel.

 * ### General commands: (Anyone can call these)
     * #### info: